 Iris are one of the world’s most beloved and easy to identify flowers.
 They can be found growing wild on almost every continent, from dry, rocky coastlines to cold alpine meadows and steamy swamps.
-Today, gardeners can choose from many different types and varieties of iris, all with amazing flowers.
+Today's gardeners can choose from many different types and varieties of iris in a rainbow of colors.
 Matching the right iris to the growing conditions in your garden is all it takes to enjoy growing these beautiful, easy care perennials.

-SUN OR SHADE: They flower best in full sun, though most can also be grown in dappled shade.
+SUN OR SHADE: Iris flower best in full sun, though most can also be grown in dappled shade.

-ZONE: Bearded iris, Siberian iris and Japanese iris are winter hardy in zones 3-9.
+ZONE: Iris reticulata and Dutch iris are hardy in zones 5-9.
+Bearded iris, Siberian iris and Japanese iris are winter hardy in zones 3-9.
 Louisiana iris are hardy in zones 6-9.

-WHEN TO PLANT: Plant iris in early spring or early fall when the plants are dormant.
+WHEN TO PLANT: Plant iris reticulata in fall for spring flowers.
+Plant other types of iris in early spring or early fall when the plants are dormant.
 Potted plants may be planted at any time during the growing season.

 Siberian iris are extremely hardy, vigorous and adaptable.
 Their stiff, upright foliage maintains its good looks all season long.
 Siberian iris flowers are smaller than bearded iris and do not have a beard.
 They prefer relatively acidic soil and consistent moisture, but will tolerate periods of dry weather.

 Japanese iris flowere are as big as an outstretched hand, with an open face and broad, ruffled falls.
 They need moist soil and are ideal for planting beside a pond or stream.